pdehaye/pdehaye.github.io/posts/moocs-as-inventions-chals14.rst

 In the talk, I discussed the idea that MOOCs are `social machines <http://en.wikipedia.org/wiki/Social_machine>`_ put in the hands of professors (thanks to my PhD student `Helen Riedtmann <http://www.math.uzh.ch/index.php?id=assistenten&L=&key1=4144&key2=&key3=&keySemId=>`_ for boiling down my ideas to this simple statement), and quoted Evgeny Morozov, which I am reading at the moment.

 In retrospect, it was much better to be last speaker of the morning, to offer a (hopefully constructive) balance to some of the other points made earlier.
 It also lead naturally to interesting discussions (including with `Karin Markides <http://www.chalmers.se/en/about-chalmers/the-president-and-vice-presidents/Pages/karin-markides-president.aspx>`_, who asked me a few questions above my pay grade.
 It is much easier to convey these ideas offline than online, but indeed the audience is smaller and different).
-Still, the digital world was interesting too: I was glad to see how Twitter added to the talk **for me** afterwards (something I am not used to, since very few mathematicians use Twitter), since it helped me assess how my ideas were received.
+Still, the digital world was interesting too: I was glad to see how Twitter added to the talk **for me** afterwards (something I am not used to, since very few mathematicians use Twitter), which helped me assess how my ideas were received.
 In a talk about MOOCs' risks and opportunities, someone immediately called me up on the risks of the opportunities, with a reference to Jaron Lanier:

 .. raw:: html